What is the Penn Hills Soccer Association?

 Is there a reduced fee for playing in only one (Fall or Spring) session?

 There is not a reduced price for playing in just the fall session.
 The actual cost of running the PHSA is more than we collect through player registrations.
 Registration fees cover the cost of the uniforms, PA West registration fees and insurance fees.
 These costs are the same per child whether they play in one or two sessions.
 So we can not discount the registration for a single session.

 The PHSA makes up the balance of the operating budgets by sponsoring a tournament over the Thanksgiving weekend.
 It is our Autumn Ambush.
 Over the past several years, the income generated by this tournament has allowed the PHSA to be the most affordable sports program in the area.

-What is the Difference between In-House and All-Star?
+What is the Difference between In-House and Travel?

 The In-House program is a non-competitive instructional league.
 Goals are not counted in the U6 & U8 divisions, game scores are not recorded for any division, and team records are not tracked.
 The players are evaluated by their coaches at the end of the year and used to place them on teams the following year.
 Players are assigned to teams by a computerized program designed to create balanced teams based on skill level, age in the bracket and gender to allow teams to be evenly matched.

 All-Star (Travel) teams are still instructional, but they are competitive teams playing against other PA West clubs.
-Inter-club play is during the Fall and Spring sessions and they usually participate in tournaments during the off season.
-Players must play in the In-House league for at least one year in order to be eligible to try out for a travel team.
-Players for the teams are selected by the coach of the team based on tryouts.
+Inter-club play is during the Fall and Spring sessions and they usually participate in tournaments during the off-season.
+Players must play in the In-House league for at least one year to be eligible to try out for a travel team.
+Players for the teams are selected by the team's coach based on tryouts.